distriqt/ANE-IronSource/docs/index.md

 >

-IronSource does provide an ANE independent of this ANE.
-We developed this ANE so we can update the ANE to match the latest native versions without waiting for updates from IronSource directly, which seem to lag behind the native SDKs.
+IronSource does provide an offical ANE.
+We developed this extension so we can update it to match the latest native versions without waiting for updates from IronSource directly, which seem to lag behind the native SDKs.